 : Adds an additional cooldown, reducing damage taken by 40% for 3 seconds at the cost of 1 rune.
 With the readdition of

-s are not quite as desperate for percentage damage reduction cooldowns as they have been thus far through Legion.
-If you require multiple damage reduction cooldowns for an encounter (such as Cenarius), this is your first line of defense.
-It's not tremendous outside of those situations due to the rune cost, which sacrifices damage and damage reduction from Heart Strike and Marrowrend, but it is a solid option when you need it.
+s are not quite as desperate for percentage damage reduction cooldowns as they were at the beginning of Legion.
+If you require multiple damage reduction cooldowns for an encounter, this should be your first line of defense.
+It's not tremendous outside of those situations due to the Rune cost, which sacrifices damage and damage reduction from Heart Strike and Marrowrend, but it is a solid option when you need it.

 : The simplest and strongest talent in this tier, it increases your HP by 12-20% under normal use.
 It synergizes well with

 and provides a constant boost to defenses during an encounter, outweighing the occasional boosts from

 .
 There are almost no situations in which this is not a great choice, if not the best choice.

 : Gives a new ability that consumes up to 100 Runic Power when cast, giving an AoE effect around the player for 1 second per 10 RP spent, up to 10 seconds.
 Because it heals for each time it deals damage, it actually functions as a strong self-healing tool in AoE.
 It is a good AoE survival tool, and by far the best choice for AoE damage.
 It is potentially the least useful talent overall in raids, but its damage output can be helpful on add fights.
 It very strong in Mythic+, and practically a must-have during Fortified weeks.